lionseal/backend-challenge/README.md

 ## Project Structure

 ```
-src
+/
+├─ docs/
+│  ├─ api-docs.html  # NEW: Basic html to render open api documentation using scalar
+│  └─ openapi.yaml   # NEW: Open api specs
+└─ src/
    ├─ controllers/               # NEW: Controller layer to handle calls between express request/response and services (business logic)
    │   ├─ WorkflowController.ts  # NEW: Handles new workflow routes
-│   ├─ responseHandler.ts     # NEW: Handles sending express responses
+   │   └─ responseHandler.ts     # NEW: Handles sending express responses
    │
    ├─ data/
-│   ├─ world_data.json  # Contains world data for analysis
+   │   └─ world_data.json  # Contains world data for analysis
    │
    ├─ fixtures/  # NEW: Data used in test files
    │
    ├─ jobs/
    │   ├─ DataAnalysisJob.ts (example)
    │   ├─ EmailNotificationJob.ts (example)
    │   ├─ Job.ts                    # Job interface
    │   ├─ JobFactory.ts             # getJobForTaskType function for mapping taskType to a Job
    │   ├─ PolygonAreaJob.ts         # NEW: Calculates the area of a polygon from the GeoJSON provided in the task
-│   ├─ ReportGenerationJob.ts    # NEW: Generates a report by aggregating the outputs of multiple tasks in the workflow
+   │   └─ ReportGenerationJob.ts    # NEW: Generates a report by aggregating the outputs of multiple tasks in the workflow
    │
    ├─ middlewares/
-│   ├─ errorHandler.ts  # NEW: Contains asyncHandler utility to catch exceptions and pass them to a generic error handler for express
+   │   └─ errorHandler.ts  # NEW: Contains asyncHandler utility to catch exceptions and pass them to a generic error handler for express
    │
    ├─ models/
    │   ├─ Result.ts     # Defines the Result entity
    │   ├─ Task.ts       # Defines the Task entity
-│   ├─ Workflow.ts   # Defines the Workflow entity
+   │   └─ Workflow.ts   # Defines the Workflow entity
    │
    ├─ routes/
    │   ├─ analysisRoutes.ts   # POST /analysis endpoint to create workflows
    │   ├─ defaultRoute.ts     # UPDATED: renders/serves Readme file and api docs
-│   ├─ workflowRoutes.ts   # NEW: GET routes for workflow status and report
+   │   └─ workflowRoutes.ts   # NEW: GET routes for workflow status and report
    │
    ├─ services/               # NEW: Business logic here
-│   ├─ WorkflowService.ts  # NEW: Workflow related business logic
+   │   └─ WorkflowService.ts  # NEW: Workflow related business logic
    │
    ├─ utils/
    │   ├─ graph.ts   # NEW: Contains utility functions to detect cyclic dependencies in workflow files
-│   ├─ report.ts  # NEW: Contains different ways to generate finalReport field
+   │   └─ report.ts  # NEW: Contains different ways to generate finalReport field
    │
    ├─ workers/
    │   ├─ taskRunner.ts  # Handles job execution & task/workflow state transitions
-│   ├─ taskWorker.ts  # Background worker that fetches queued tasks & runs them
+   │   └─ taskWorker.ts  # Background worker that fetches queued tasks & runs them
    │
    ├─ workflows/
    │   ├─ *.yaml              # Available workflows YAML definitions
-│   ├─ WorkflowFactory.ts  # Creates workflows & tasks from a YAML definition
+   │   └─ WorkflowFactory.ts  # Creates workflows & tasks from a YAML definition
    │
    ├─ data-source.ts    # TypeORM DataSource configuration
    └─ index.ts          # Express.js server initialization & starting the worker
 ```

 ## Getting Started